|Ordered||2 Feb 1935|

 |Successes||3 ships sunk, total tonnage 1,825 GRT|

-Scuttled on 5 May, 1945 at Wilhelmshaven at the western entrance to the Raeder lock.
+Decommissioned 6 February 1945 in Wilhelmshaven.
+Scuttled on 5 May 1945 at the western entrance to the Raeder lock in Wilhelmshaven.
+Wreck broken up.

 Men lost from U-boats